horseyhorsey/Horse-Dotnet-Templates/EFCore-Sqlite/ReadMe.md

 1. Create migrations

-`dotnet ef migration add Initial`
+`dotnet ef migrations add Initial`

 1b.
-Or put migration into an output directory
+Or put migrations into an output directory

-`dotnet ef migration add Initial -o Data/Migrations`
+`dotnet ef migrations add Initial -o Data/Migrations`

 2. Add another migration

-`dotnet ef migration add 2ndMigration`
+`dotnet ef migrations add 2ndMigration`

-3. To remove the last migration.
+3. To remove the last migrations.
 If you have 3 migrations then it will remove the last

 `dotnet ef migrations remove`